Nexyboye/Units/Units/Acceleration.md

-taking into consideration speed is a dimensionless number 1, acceleration can only be a change in direction.
+acceleration is a change in direction.

-can be measured in cos(angle)
+measured in cos(angle)